Big Lagoon State Park: You’ll Love Camping Here

 Fires are allowed, but visitors need to bring their own firewood.

-Reservations can be made online.
+Reservations can be made online (link to Florida State Parks).
 The camping area is open year-round.

-We made camping reservations online 6 months in advance.
-Since we spend quite a bit of time road tripping in Florida, we created an online account with Florida State Parks.
+Our Experience: We made camping reservations online 6 months in advance.
+Since we spend quite a bit of time road-tripping in Florida, we created an online account with Florida State Parks.
 It is easy to do.

-You will want to plan when trying to book camping in Florida State Parks along the coast because the campgrounds can book out 11 months in advance in some places.
+You will want to plan when trying to book camping along the coast because many of the Florida State Park campgrounds book out 11 months in advance.

 Watch Our Campground Review on YouTube

-Watch our campground review on YouTube.
-We take you on a bike tour of the entire campground and the trails nearby.
+Watch our Big Lagoon State Park campground review.
+We take you on a bike tour of the entire facility and show you some of the trails.

 Hiking